 Good Morning and ROOOAAARRR!!!!

-And now a look around the Interwebs for Lions news:
+And now a look across the interwebs at Lions news: